 Ph.D.
-Candidate in Computer Science
+Candidate in Computer Science @ Stony Brook University &

-I am a Ph.D. candidate at Stony Brook University working at the intersection of computational geometry, abstract algebra, and symbolic mathematics.
+I am a Ph.D. candidate at Stony Brook University working at the intersection of abstract algebra, and symbolic mathematics.
 My research reimagines foundational mathematical operations to simplify complex problems, particularly in geometric computation.

-Submitted to Inventiones mathematicae
+Submitted to Mathematics Magazine

 Abstract: We propose performing arithmetic directly on geometric objects (e.g., line segments, rectangles) rather than their numerical measures.
 This avoids indeterminate forms like 0/0 in calculus and aligns with polynomial ring structures in abstract algebra.